joaosimoes453/The-World-Happiness-Report-Project/README.md

 ### Conclusion

-Through thorough analysis and visualization, this project has provided insights into the factors contributing to happiness scores among different countries and regions.
+Through analysis and visualization, this project has provided insights into the factors contributing to happiness scores among different countries and regions.
 The interactive Tableau presentation allows for a deeper exploration of the findings.
 Feel free to explore the code, notebooks, and visualizations to gain a comprehensive understanding of the project.

 For any questions, suggestions, or feedback, please feel free to reach out.
 Thank you for taking the time to explore this project!